Content in this post |

 ---|---|

-To learn more about how substantive nouns are formed with adjectives see here.
+To learn more about how substantive nouns are formed with natural adjectives see here.